isb-cgc/readthedocs/docs/source/sections/COSMIC.rst

 in COSMIC and are also found (though generally rarely) in Kaviar.
 Notice the frequently-mutated gene
 `PRSS3 <http://grch37-cancer.sanger.ac.uk/cosmic/gene/analysis?ln=PRSS3>`_
-(which encodes a a member of the trypsin family of serine proteases), and the major histocompatibility gene
+(which encodes a member of the trypsin family of serine proteases), and the major histocompatibility gene
 `HLA-A <http://grch37-cancer.sanger.ac.uk/cosmic/gene/analysis?ln=HLA-A>`_.